 A travel coach can help you achieve your travel goals by exploring ways to make travel more attainable.
 Travel coaches pull from their extensive travel experience to help guide others – providing ideas, resources and strategies to make dream travel a concrete reality.

 I also coach people who are looking for ways to shift their mindset about travel.
 Many want to travel more, but feel like they can’t because of work schedules, family responsibilities and/or cost.
-Others have concerns around safety, or fear of flying.
+Others have concerns around safety.
 I help people to redefine what it means to travel, and realize that many perceived limitations can be successfully overcome.

 I’ve been helping people to travel more since 2013, and I love what I do.
 To find out more, check out my coaching services page.
 I also talk about my travel hacking journey and how I help others in this interview on the Jetsetting Family podcast – it’s a quick listen.